Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 Create Mesh Edge: To manually connect two TRACKED points, select one, then Control/Command + Shift + click another point.

 Auto Triangulate Mesh: Press the button.
 Please note that quads often render smoother than triangles.
 Manually drawing a mesh into quads can often provide better results.
-One easy way to compensate for this, however, is to have MANY dense tracking points, in which triangles will look great.

 This is automatically set by the Plug-in and script, you should never have to think about it.
 However, for advanced users, it simply toggles whether the mesh is stabilized or moved.
 Useful if you change a few tracking points on your stabilized comp, then want to copy and paste your Lockdown effect to your un-stabilized comp.
 You can just paste then toggle Stabilized to off.